science-digital/sd-integration-tool-template/README.md

 ```

 The output from this command shows 3 things:
-- Shows the call that was made to the service.
+- Shows the call that was made to the packaged tool (`curl ...`).
-- Shows the HTTP responce we recieve from the platform.
+- Shows the HTTP responce we recieve from the packaged tool (`HTTP...`).
-- Shows the data in the reponce we recieved from the platform (that 997 is prime).
+- Shows the data in the reponce we recieved from the packaged tool (that 997 is prime) (`{"$schema":"urn:sd:schema.is-prime.1","number":997,"is_prime":true}`).

+Input and output data are encoded with JSON.

 You can also verify the build and view the web service is available by navigating to
 [http://localhost:8080/api](http://localhost:8080/api).
 Here you will find the OpenAPI spec for the endpoints the
-service creates.
+service creates if you are familiar with web APIs.

 <img src="openapi.png" width="400"/>

 # Deployment

+Deploying makes the tool available from the Sciansa/IVCAP platform.

 It might seem odd to have deployment first.
 After all why deploy the template?
 The aim of this tutorial is to start with
 something that works and progressivly increase the understanding and customisation.